Barbara Brooke: Mollet Street Market

 In 1972, Brooke helped open Christchurch's first craft market with Judy Gifford and others.
 The Mollet Street Market was located at 601B Colombo Street and described itself as a ‘craft-display workshop with gear on sale to the public.’
 The success of the market was over-shadowed when the Retail Shop Assistants’ Union took Brooke and her co-workers to court on the grounds of staff having to work in the week-ends” Brooke helped start a partition to allow the market to continue and eventually managed win an exemption via the courts.
 Brooke also demonstrated her engagement in local politics when she stood for and was appointed to the Christchurch Transport Board where she served from 1975 to 1978.

 Brooke Gifford Gallery

 Brooke's return to the contemporary art dealer business came in 1975 when she and her friend Judith Gifford opened the Brooke Gifford Gallery at 112 Manchester Street.
+Art gallery director and critic John Coley described the enterprise as, 'a brave venture with more than a touch of missionary idealism about it.'
 One of the first exhibitions was in co-operation with Barry Lett Galleries in Auckland and included Ralph Hotere and Patrick Hanly.
 Many of the exhibitions during Brooke's time at the gallery demonstrated her determination to bring the latest of contemporary art practice to Christchurch.
 A significant example was a 1979 Billy Apple exhibition in which the work consisted of renovating the gallery's print room and then curating the first exhibition in the renovated space.
 The Christchurch artist Neil Dawson would have his first solo exhibition House Alterations in the gallery in 1978.

 After five years working at the gallery Brooke became ill and died in March 1980.